Author: Sal Calvagna

 Page Numbers: 107,108,109

 Welcome back to the “RC Giants” column.
-Thank goodness the winter of 2013-2014 is a thing of the past.
-It seemed as though it was never going to end.
+Thank goodness the winter of 2013–2014 is a thing of the past — it seemed as though it would never end.

 It’s nearly time for Warbirds Over Delaware 2014.
 As an avid participant for the past 22 years, I can guarantee it is the largest warbird event on the East Coast.
 It takes place July 9–12 at Lums Pond State Park in Kirkwood, Delaware, and is hosted by the Delaware R/C Club.
 Here’s an excerpt from the club’s website:

-“All aircraft flown during the event hours must be a Scale warbird and meet IMAA [International Miniature Aircraft Association] specifications of an 80-inch wingspan for monoplanes, a 60-inch wingspan for multiwing aircraft, or 1/4 scale or larger.
-From vintage WW I aircraft to modern jet fighters, you will be sure to experience the thrill of it all!
+“All aircraft flown during the event hours must be a scale warbird and meet IMAA (International Miniature Aircraft Association) specifications of an 80-inch wingspan for monoplanes, a 60-inch wingspan for multiwing aircraft, or 1/4 scale or larger.
+From vintage World War I aircraft to modern jet fighters, you will be sure to experience the thrill of it all!
 Both flying and static displays will be available for spectator viewing.”

 For more information about this wonderful event, visit the Delaware R/C Club website.